HansPeterOrding/nflfastr-symfony-bundle/doc/import_strategies.md

 You can also pass options to manipulate the import behaviour:

-* --skip-updates: Pass this option to skip already imported plays.
+* `--skip-updates`: Pass this option to skip already imported plays.
 Otherwise imported plays will be updated with new data.
-* --limit: Pass the number of plays to limit the run to.
+* `--limit`: Pass the number of plays to limit the run to.
 If you also set skip-updates, only updated plays count to the limit.

 > IMPORTANT: This command consumes a lot of memory, keep in mind, that it can possibly crash if you don't assign enough memory.